wpendl99/.github/profile/webServices/endpointTesting/endpointTesting.md

 },
 ```

 With that in place we can run the `test` command and our test will execute.
+Notice that Jest shows exactly where the test failed and what expected values were not received.

 ```sh
 ➜ npm run test